 Residents Maintain Autonomy

-In Allen Health and Rehabilitation, 12.92% Percentage of Patients
+In Allen Health and Rehabilitation, 11.85% of Patients

-This datapoint is a measure of the percentage of long-term patients that needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and taking a bath.
+This metric is a measure of the percent of long-term patients who required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.
+Some would argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Allen Health and Rehabilitation, 15.91% Percentage of Residents
+In Allen Health and Rehabilitation, 17.14% of Residents

-This is a measure of the percent of long-term residents that were able to retain mobility.
-Some would argue that mobility is critical to patients well-being.
+This is a measure of the percentage of long-term residents who retained mobility levels.
+Many would argue that the ability to move around is vital to patients mental and physical well-being.

 Short-term Care: Rehospitalizations

-In Allen Health and Rehabilitation, 15.91 Percentage of Residents Rehospitalized
+In Allen Health and Rehabilitation, 17.14% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Allen Health and Rehabilitation, 73.73% Percentage of Resident
+In Allen Health and Rehabilitation, 75.63% of Resident

 Scores for Mobile, AL